Office Location: 125C Friedl Building (E. Campus), Buchanan And Trinity, Durham, NC 27708-0670

 Office Phone: (919) 681-3461

 Email Address: email@example.com

 Web Page: https://negarmottahedeh.squarespace.com

 Film Theory & History

-PhD, University of Minnesota, 1998
+Ph.D., University of Minnesota, Twin Cities, 1998

-MA, University of Minnesota, 1994
+M.A., University of Minnesota, Twin Cities, 1994

-BA, Mount Holyoke College, 1990
+B.A., Mount Holyoke College, 1990

 Research Categories: Comparative World Cinemas, and Middle Eastern Studies

 Research Description: Assistant professor of Literature, received her Ph.D. from the department of Cultural Studies and Comparative Literature at the University of Minnesota in 1998.
 Her current research and writing focuses on emergent cinematic codes in contemporary film cultures.
 Her two forthcoming books are on Iranian 19th visual culture and contemporary Iranian Cinema.